Last week it was Fête du Cinéma for 3 days so me and my family decided to take advantage of the 4€ entrance fee and have a movie night.

 If you’ve never heard of this event and live in France then you should bookmark this link for next time as it happens once a year in June and most cinemas offer discounted movie tickets.

 We picked one of my favorite French directors, Cédric Klapisch, who released a new movie called Ce qui nous lie.
-This could be loosely translated to “what binds us together, what makes us part of the same group”.
+This could be loosely translated to “what binds us together”.

-The setting of this movie is the picturesque region of Bourgogne and as the movie starts we dive right into the troubles of a grieving family of 2 brothers and a sister in the business of wine.
+The setting of this movie is the picturesque region of Bourgogne and as the movie starts we dive right into the troubles of a grieving family of 2 brothers and a sister in the wine business.

 If you think this sounds like a bit of a cliché of France because of the wine and Bourgogne, then let me reassure you.
 Klapisch makes his movies for French viewers and has no interest in sketching an inauthentic portrait of French culture, he’d be lynched right away by the French critics.